Does WP Rocket work with Cloudflare CDN services?

-Regardless of whether you use WP Rocket or not, Cloudflare will be active for your site once your website is added and the domain name server changes to that of Cloudflare.
+Whether you use WP Rocket or not, Cloudflare will be active for your site once your website is added and the domain name server changes to that of Cloudflare.

 The Cloudflare name server looks something like this:

-Configuring WP Rocket With Cloudflare Add-on
+Configuring Cloudflare Add-on

 You will need your Cloudflare API for this setup.

 To get your Cloudflare API, follow these steps: